 - Use a mouth guard, helmet or other safety equipment to protect your face during sport.

 What is jaw dislocation?

-The lower part of your jaw is connected to the skull by joints just in front of each ear, which are called the temporomandibular joints (TMJ joints).
-A dislocated jaw occurs when the lower part of the jaw is pulled away from one or both of the TMJ joints.
+The lower part of the jaw is connected to the skull by joints just in front of each ear, called the temporomandibular joints (TMJ).
+A dislocated jaw occurs when the lower part of the jaw is pulled away from one or both of the TMJs.
 Even if it pops back in, it can still cause pain and other problems.